teddyward/progression-framework/frameworks/engineering/software.md

           - "I puzzle through problems.
 I seek guidance from other engineers, rather than answers."
           - "I document my code's performance, and verify it, using tools like the Chrome Performance tab and PyInstrument."
         exampleCriteria:
-          - criteria: "My code is free of glaring errors.
-It is well-documented and appropriately utilizes manual vs. automated tests."
+          - criteria: "I regularly ship code that is free of glaring errors."
             examples:
+              - "I can be trusted to implement simple components."
               - "I know what code smells are, and generally avoid them."
-              - "I am familiar with the Google style guides."
+              - "I am familiar with the Google style guides.
+I therefore write pretty HTML/CSS/JS/Python."
-              - "I effectively leverage Cypress, PyTest, or component-level tests."
+              - "I effectively leverage unit tests via PyTest or a component-level testing library."
               - "I provide sample output, or review apps.
 These artifacts do, in fact, work."
       - level: 2
         criteria:
           - "I create design documents that acknowledge multiple possible solutions, and their trade-offs.
 I design interacting components, and solicit feedback on my interfaces."
-          - "I regularly identify and resolve performance and functional defects in our codebase, even in code I didn't write."
+          - "I regularly identify and resolve performance, functional, and security defects in our codebase, even in code I didn't write."
         exampleCriteria:
-          - criteria: "I leverage the idioms and design patterns of my primary programming language.
-I optimize for either speed or quality (or both?!), depending on the explicitly-stated needs of my team."
+          - criteria: "I write clean code."
             examples:
+              - "I can be trusted to implement complex components with ambiguous requirements"
+              - "I know most of the idioms of my primary programming language(s)"
-              - "I consider metrics (Lighthouse)"
+              - "I consider metrics, using tools like Lighthouse and New Relic"
-              - "Flex-box, django APIs, geospatial wizardry, Postgres, Heroku, Mapbox"
+              - "I am familiar with the APIs and best practices of at least some of our dependencies: Django, PostGIS, Geopandas, Mapbox, Plotly, flex-box, Heroku.."
+              - "I effectively leverage end-to-end tests via Cypress."
               - "I know what design patterns are, and try to leverage them."
               - "My code is self-documenting, but I document it anyway."
               - "My PR descriptions serve as reliable context for future pangolins."
+              - "I know when to optimize for speed over quality, and can justify the decision"
       - level: 3
         criteria:
           - "I keep up-to-date on the ecosystem of tools and libraries supporting my primary programming language."
-          - "I design core components.
-Simplicity, maintanence, flexibility, and well...
-SOLIDity are all critical to my designs."
-          - "I am generous with my time, and consider no work 'beneath me.'
+          - "I am generous with my time, and consider no urgent work 'beneath me.'
 I effectively and quickly debug cross-module issues, and may intuit where bugs might lie due to my deep knowledge of the libraries, platforms, and systems that my software relies on."
+        exampleCriteria:
+          - criteria: "I write exemplary code."
+            examples:
+              - "I can be trusted to implement core components, and multi-component systems"
+              - "I can be trusted to deploy our applications"
+              - "Simplicity, maintanence, flexibility, and SOLIDity are all critical to my designs"
+              - "I create and evaluate proof-of-concepts"
+              - "I effectively leverage general design patterns"
+              - "I effectively leverage JavaScript or Python patterns for componentization, mixins, etc."
+              - "I contribute to our CI tools, so that future code can be as good as mine"
+              - "I create new abstractions and explain them to other developers"
+              - "I am regarded as a go-to expert in at least one of our dependencies: Django, PostGIS, Geopandas, Mapbox, Plotly, flex-box, Heroku.."
       - level: 4
         criteria:
           - "I track the performance of our whole system, and recommend improvements across the stack."
           - "I design systems.
-I’m able to create coherent designs with multiple components interacting across API or system boundaries; bugs do not creep in at the boundaries between components due to mismatches in expectations of what is technically feasible."
+I’m able to create coherent designs with multiple components interacting across API or system boundaries.
+Bugs do not creep in at the boundaries between components due to mismatches in expectations of what is technically feasible."
+        exampleCriteria:
+          - criteria: "I write foundational code."
+            examples:
+              - "Given enough time, I can be trusted to implement component libraries"
+              - "I could be relied on to own the deployment of our applications"
+              - "I have sufficient full-stack skills to whip up a proof-of-concept application"
+              - "I can intuit where bugs might lie due to my deep knowledge of the libraries, platforms, and systems that my software relies on, though I likely delegate the actual fix."
+              - "I identify and fix security and performance bottlenecks, when critical"
+              - "I implement services or libraries that require a deep level of domain knowledge"
+              - "I’m capable of driving overall testing strategy of a significant system with high reliability or quality requirements"
+              - "I identify architecturally significant functional and non-functional requirements, identify conflicts among them, and define possible trade-offs scenarios"
+              - "A new engineer can expect to learn something from a 30 minute conversation with me"
       - level: 5
         criteria:
           - "I keep up-to-date on architectural patterns, and reflect on how Kevala fits in."
           - "I am responsible for reducing leaks in the abstractions of our architecture."
+        exampleCriteria:
+          - criteria: "I write foundational systems."
+            examples:
+              - "I have implemented core libraries used across our platform"
+              - "I contribute to open source software that we depend on"
+              - "I’m capable of designing systems with significant ambiguity and/or lots of systems that depend on it"
+              - "I contribute to inter-departmental systems, and can reduce the complexity of these to foundational concepts"
+              - "I use a risk-based approach to manage technical debt systemically"
+              - "You could write a good blog post on a system I've delivered."
   - name: "coordination"
     title: "☀️ Coordination"
     content: